Millicent Library: History

-Library

-In the same year she had died, land was acquired and plan were begun to erect in Fairhaven a unique and lavish tribute to the arts, the splendid yet functional Millicent Library.
+The year that Millicent Rogers died, her family acquired land and began planning the Millicent Library.
 The cornerstone was laid in September, 1891 at a quiet morning ceremony with only the family and their clergyman, Rev. J.M.
 Leighton, in attendance.
 After prayer, Millie's little brother, Harry, set the cornerstone.
 Within its confines were a sketch of Millicent, a tracing of the Rogers' ancestry, and a copy of the Fairhaven Star carrying a picture of the proposed building.

-The Millicent Library describes the memorial window to the little girl who wished for a good library in Fairhaven as follows:
+The Millicent Library describes the memorial window as follows:

 "In the Library, just to the left of the main entrance, is a stunning stained-glass window made by Clayton and Bell of London.
 In the central panel is the figure of Erato, the Muse of Poetry, and her features bear a striking resemblance to those of the girl to whose memory the library was erected."

 Mark Twain extolled the library as "ideal".